 Wells Fargo: Strengths, Weaknesses, Opportunities, Threats

-Wells Fargo's second-quarter earnings report is a good reason to give the stagecoach a once-over with a SWOT -- Strengths, Weaknesses, Opportunities, and Threats -- analysis.
-The headline numbers were solid, record net income and results that beat analyst expectations on earnings and revenue.
-The market liked the story and tacked nearly 2% to the stock price.
-Let's dig a little deeper and see what drove the numbers.
+Wells Fargo's third-quarter-earnings report is a good reason to give the stagecoach a once-over with a SWOT -- strengths, weaknesses, opportunities, and threats -- analysis.
+The headline numbers were solid, with record net income and earnings results that beat analyst estimates.
+But the market greeted the report with a big yawn, and shares were down a penny on the day.

-- This quarter's net income brings the string of consecutive increases to 14.
+- This quarter's net income continues a long string of record quarterly income.

 - Net loan charge-offs declined from last quarter and the year-ago quarter.

-- Net interest margin has dropped for four consecutive quarters.
+- Net interest margin continued ratcheting lower to 3.38%.
 The driving factor is an increase in deposits.
-Net interest income was up slightly from last quarter, but down compared to the year-ago quarter.
+Net interest income was up slightly from last quarter and compared to the year-ago quarter.

 - At some point, the Federal Reserve will raise short-term rates and scale back on QE.
 If loan rates climb faster than deposit rates, the net interest margin will expand.